blurrycontour/zuul-gerrit/doc/source/howtos/zuul-from-scratch.rst

 may find this a useful reference.

-If, instead, you want to get Zuul running quickly, see the :ref:`quick_start` which runs all of the Zuul services in containers with a single command.
+If, instead, you want to get Zuul running quickly, see the :ref:`quick-start` which runs all of the Zuul services in containers with a single command.

 Environment Setup